-Phase Classification Rehabilitation Cost (\$/Acre) Biomass Volume (BDT/Acre) Rehabilitation Cost (\$/BDT)
+Phase Classification Rehabilitation Cost (\$/Acre) Harvested Volume (BDT/Acre) Rehabilitation Cost (\$/BDT)

 Phase I 50 2.6 19.23

-Phase II 65 5.1 11.76
+Phase II 50 5.1 9.80

-Phase III 100 17.3 5.78
+Phase III 50 17.3 2.89

-TABLE 12: REHABILITATION COSTS PER ACRE ESTIMATES
+TABLE 12: P-J VOLUME PER ACRE ESTIMATES (BDT/ACRE)

 It is important to note that costs per bone dry ton shown in the preceding table cannot just be added to the delivered costs shown in the preceding section because according to BLM staff not all treated acres need rehabilitation.
-Under the assumption that 10 percent of the total fuel will come from Phase I acres, 40 percent from Phase II acres and 50 percent from Phase III acres and assuming that 10 percent of the Phase I acres require rehabilitation, 33 percent of the Phase II acres require rehabilitation, and 66 percent of the Phase III acres require rehabilitation, the weighted average rehabilitation cost would be \$3.65 per bone dry ton.
+Under the assumption that 10 percent of the total fuel will come from Phase I acres, 40 percent from Phase II acres and 50 percent from Phase III acres and assuming that 10 percent of the Phase I acres require rehabilitation, 33 percent of the Phase II acres require rehabilitation, and 66 percent of the Phase III acres require rehabilitation, the weighted average rehabilitation cost would be \$2.44 per bone dry ton.

-5.6 ADMINISTRATIVE COST ESTIMATE (INDIRECT COSTS)
+5.4 ADMINISTRATIVE COST ESTIMATE (INDIRECT COSTS)

 In addition to the costs directly associated with conducting vegetative treatments, other administrative costs must also be considered.
-These include costs incurred by the BLM in the planning, administration and monitoring of vegetative treatments.
-According to data provided to BECK by the BLM Ely District fire ecologist, Kyle Teel, this would include funding for additional staff consisting of a project lead, fuels planner, archeologist, ecologist, wildlife biologist, and field technician.
+These include costs incurred by the BLM in the planning and administration of vegetative treatments.
+According to data provided to BECK by the BLM, this would include funding for additional staff consisting of a project lead, fuels planner, archeologist, ecologist, wildlife biologist, and field technician.
 The total cost to the BLM for the additional staff and existing staff required to carry out vegetative treatments would be \$850,000 in Year 1 and \$670,000 in each subsequent year.
-These costs are estimates based on treating approximately 9,800 acres per year.

-The BLM would also incur costs for contracting with private entities to complete cultural inventories and to meet the requirements of the National Environmental Policy Act (NEPA).
+The BLM would also incur costs for contracting with private entities to complete cultural inventories and to meet the requirements of the National Environmental Protection Act (NEPA).
 The BLM has estimated the cost for cultural inventories to be \$35 per acre.
 For the NEPA work, BLM has estimated the cost to be \$29,000 per year.
 Table 13 summarizes all of the preceding costs and expresses them on a dollars per bone dry ton basis.
 For the purpose of converting dollars per acre costs to dollars per bone dry ton, it was assumed that 9,600 acres would be treated annually (10 percent Phase I, 40 percent Phase II, and 50 percent Phase III).